Richard 'Rich' D. Buchanan

 Memorial contributions may be directed to the Grace Church Missions, Women to Women Illinois Prairie Community Foundation, or Illinois Chapter of Alzheimer's Association.

 Rich was born on May 19, 1939, in Clinton, a son to Millard and Myrna Hawkins Buchanan.
 He married Judy Geary on July 6, 1963 in Sycamore; she survives.
 Rich was so proud of his wife Judy and his children: Jennifer, Julie and Gary.
-Surviving are his children: Jennifer Buchanan of Bloomington Julie (Mike Warren) Buchanan of Oak Park, and Gary Buchanan of Bloomington; He delighted in being "Papau" to his two special granddaughters, Seabra Fae Holstein and Ellie Warren; also surviving are: sister, Janyce Gross of Dwight; brother, Robert (Marilyn) Buchanan of Mahomet; special nephews: Mike Ellington and Mike Gross, both of Bloomington; and a host of nieces and nephews.
+Surviving are his children: Jennifer Buchanan of Bloomington Julie (Mike Warren) Buchanan of Oak Park, and Gary Buchanan of Bloomington; He delighted in being "Papau" to his two special granddaughters, Seabra Fae Holstein and Ellie Warren; also surviving are: sister, Janyce Gross of Dwight; brother, Robert (Marilyn) Buchanan of Mahomet; special nephews: Mike Ellington and Mike Gross, both of Bloomington; and a host of nieces and nephews; and his aunt, Doris Hawkins of Clinton.

 Richard was preceded in death by his parents, three sisters, and one brother.